 Step 4: Application Process Y / N 4.1 Is the paperwork simple and straight forward?
 4.2 Is the paperwork non-duplicative and streamlined?
-4.3 Are special materials or expertly adapted materials provided for special linguistic groups, non-literate groups, and those who need alternate formats?
-4.4 Is fingerprinting available on site and processed in a timely way to reduce wait time?
-4.5 Does the agency provide assistance to families if they need help filling out paperwork?
-Step 5: Mutual Assessment and Home Study 5.1 Is the assessment a mutual process where families are encouraged to be active partners in deciding whether they want to foster or adopt and work with this particular agency?
-5.2 Are there enforced timelines and expectations for staff related to completion of the process so it doesn't drag on unnecessarily?
-5.3 Is help provided for prospective parents who have fixable impediments (i.e., minor home repairs, beds for children, medical exams, fees, special equipment)?
-5.4 Is the family fully informed about: birth family involvement & sibling contact (if applicable), and the special needs of the children they are considering fostering and adopting?
-5.5 Are experienced foster or adoptive parents involved as buddies, mentors, or in other roles during this process?
-Step 6: Licensing, Certification, and Approval 6.1 Have common barriers to certification or approval been identified and eliminated?
-6.2 Does your agency give parents copies of their family assessment or home studies so that they have a chance to fix any mistakes or misunderstandings?
-6.3 Are families informed when all the paperwork is complete and licensing or approval has been achieved?
-6.4 Is dual licensure and approval used in your area to eliminate duplication of effort and time?
+4.3 Are special materials or expertly adapted materials provided fo groups, non-literate groups, and those who need alternate form 4.4 Is fingerprinting available on site and processed in a timely way wait time? to reduce 4.5 Does the agency provide assistance to families if they need help paperwork? filling out Step 5: Mutual Assessment and Home Study 5.1 Is the assessment a mutual process where families are encourage partners in deciding whether they want to foster or adopt and vegarticular agency?
+5.2 Are there enforced timelines and expectations for staff related to the process so it doesn't drag on unnecessarily? to completion of 5.3 Is help provided for prospective parents who have fixable impe minor home repairs, beds for children, medical exams, fees, spe 5.4 Is the family fully informed about: birth family involvement & s applicable), and the special needs of the children they are consi and adopting?
+5.5 Are experienced foster or adoptive parents involved as buddies other roles during this process? , mentors, or in Step 6: Licensing, Certification, and Approval 6.1 Have common barriers to certification or approval been identifi eliminated? ed and 6.2 Does your agency give parents copies of their family assessmen so that they have a chance to fix any mistakes or misunderstand 6.3 Are families informed when all the paperwork is complete and approval has been achieved? licensing or 6.4 Is dual licensure and approval used in your area to eliminate du effort and time? plication of

 Step 7: Placement Y / N 7.1 Are prospective families provided information and support while they are waiting for placement?
 7.2 Are there support groups available that waiting families can attend?
 7.3 Does your agency treat waiting parents with respect and consideration when they call the agency while they are waiting for a placement?
 7.4 Are parents encouraged to provide respite and/or emergency care while they are waiting?
 7.5 Are parents involved in matching and placement decisions?
 7.6 Does your agency provide parents full disclosure of all necessary information so that they can make a fully informed consent to a placement?
 Step 8: Post-Placement 8.1 Are families provided clear information and guidance on who to contact at the agency if they need any support or information as they parent the child or children placed with them?
 8.2 Are families connected with support groups, peer (parent-to-parent) support options, and other sources for ongoing support as they parent children in their home?
 8.3 Does your agency follow up with each family after placing a child to see if the family would like any additional support, referral to services, or information?
-8.4 Does your agency conduct assessments and analysis of the post-placement support and services you provide to foster, adoptive, and kinship families in order to ensure that you are providing the support families need in order to meet children's needs? • • • • • • • • Charle Varre Carre
+8.4 Does your agency conduct assessments and analysis of the post-placement support and services you provide to foster, adoptive, and kinship families in order to ensure that you are providing the support families need in order to meet children's needs? ••••• Check Your Score •••••